garrandall/popular-music-data/tracks/sweet-november-troop.md

-When autumn first arrived, you said you'd be my lady And you promised me that you would never go, (ooh-hoo) But with the change of month, there came October
+When autumn first arrived, you said you'd be my lady And you promised me that you would never go, (ohhoo) But with the change of month, there came October
 And now I'm wondering where, where did our love go
 It was the second rain of autumn (second rain of autumn) We shared our feelings
-And it was such, such a glorious autumn dream, yes it was But like kids, we were too shy to say to one another That together we would always like to be....
+And it was such, such a glorious autumn dream, yes it was But like kids, we were too shy to say to one another That together we would always like to be...

 Someday soon, I know we'll come together